Ingvald Haugen

+In 1945, he attended the World Trade Union Conference in London alongside many renowned trade unionists.

 Haugen was elected to the Norwegian Parliament from Oslo in 1945, but did not stand for re-election in 1949.

 Haugen started his career barely 14 years old as fisherman (1908 – 1914) and seaman until he was recruited as full-time Union Officer in 1919, first at the NSU Haugesund branch before being transferred to the NSU Cardiff branch office in United Kingdom the year after.
 He came back to Norway when he was elected Union Vice President in 1926.

 Member of the Norwegian Labour Party Executive Board 1936 – 1957.